fareast555/MPC_CharacterLimitedTextField/README.md

 This text field is not based on character count, which breaks down with emoji, other languages -- not all languages are of the same width -- and languages such as Japanese that require a two-step input process.
 This class is based solely on length, so it will allow any character type up to an output length you specify in your view controller.

-Using the <span data-highlight-class="no">callbackIsImmediate</span> flag, you can receive a delegate callback for each character as typed.
+Using the callbackIsImmediate flag, you can receive a delegate callback for each character as typed.
 If set to NO, the class will return the final string to the delegate when the user clicks the keyboard return key.